Discover/OpenDota API

 Does OpenDota have an official developer API?+

 Yes.
-OpenDota provides a public REST API documented at https://docs.opendota.com.
-It is largely open with optional API key authentication for higher request volumes.
+OpenDota maintains a public REST API documented at https://docs.opendota.com.
+It provides the underlying data this API surfaces, with an API key available for higher rate tiers.

-Results are ordered by match_id descending.
-To fetch the next page, pass the lowest match_id from the current response as the less_than_match_id parameter on the next request.
+get_pro_matches returns results ordered by match_id descending.
+To retrieve older matches, pass the smallest match_id from your current response as the less_than_match_id parameter in the next request.
+There is no page-number or cursor parameter.

 Related APIs in SportsSee all →